 Specific categories of business software lend themselves to relatively quick buying decisions.
 SEO software is an example.
 The options are generally inexpensive, and subscriptions are month-to-month.
 Switching from one vendor to another is easy.

 Conversely, CRM is typically a significant long-term investment for mid-sized and enterprise companies.
-It involves a longer decision-making process than, say, survey software.
+It involves a longer decision-making process than, say, survey software, and that’s where good CRM software reviews earn their keep.

 ‘Best CRM’ Review Sites & Software Selection

 Each CRM review site groups vendors differently in its Top 10 or 20 listings.
-For this reason, it’s a good idea to cross-reference review sites.
+For this reason, it’s a good idea to cross-reference review sites rather than relying on any single CRM rating.

-For organizations with more complex business process automation needs, factoring the organization’s essential CRM requirements is an integral part of establishing a CRM software shortlist and making a final vendor decision.
+For organizations with more complex business process automation needs, factoring in the organization’s essential CRM requirements is integral to establishing a CRM software shortlist and making a final vendor decision.

-Since CRM is a more significant and long-term investment than many other software categories, we recommend that mid-size and enterprise organizations follow a structured buying process to make the best financial decision.
+Since CRM is a larger, long-term investment than many other software categories, we recommend that midsize and enterprise organizations follow a structured buying process to make the best financial decision.

 Of course, a comprehensive CRM review site cannot be sustainable without a revenue model.
 For most review sites, that model involves passing a visitor’s contact information to one or more CRM vendors.
-These sites are an effective marketing channel for many vendors.
+These sites are an effective marketing channel for many vendors, which is worth keeping in mind as you read their reviews of CRM software.

 Capterra